-Whilst such useful products may seem like a fairy tale, they are in fact a very real result of applied science and innovative technology.
+While such useful products may seem like a fairy tale, they are in fact a very real result of applied science and innovative technology.
 Andrew Wilson is technical manager for ICL Specialty Fertilizers, which produces the established CRF brand Osmocote.
-He explains how CRFs work.
-"A controlled release fertiliser is a granule containing nitrogen, phosphorus and potassium (NPK) — and, depending on the product, they can also contain magnesium and other trace elements.
+He explains: "A CRF is a granule containing nitrogen, phosphorus and potassium (NPK) — and, depending on the product, they can also contain magnesium and other trace elements.
 These are then covered in a coating."

 Wilson adds that, when all the nutrients have been released, the resin coating breaks down gradually.
-Higher temperatures will speed up the nutrient release and therefore shorten the product’s longevity whilst lower temperatures will slow down the release of nutrients and extend longevity.
-Cleverly, this means that the plants are getting the nutrients they need for the conditions they are experiencing.
+Higher temperatures will speed up the nutrient release and therefore shorten the product’s longevity, while lower temperatures will slow down the release of nutrients and extend longevity.
+Cleverly, this means the plants are getting the nutrients they need for the conditions they are experiencing.

 This year, the brand celebrates its 50th anniversary.
 Wilson says: "We are constantly developing our products and over the years we’ve constantly improved them.
-We have been making Osmocote since 1967 so that was the first generation product — a coated NPK granule.
-And then we produced a second generation product – Osmocote Pro, which added trace elements and various longevities of release."
+We have been making Osmocote since 1967 which was the first-generation product — a coated NPK granule.
+And then we produced a second-generation product, Osmocote."

-Whilst second generation products like Osmocote Pro have an efficient release of nutrients.
-ICL’s third and fourth generation products are even more finely-tuned.
-The third generation, Osmocote Exact, features patterned release technology, which gives a guaranteed release pattern due to its unique production process and extended quality control process.
-It features a blend of Osmocote prills (granules) formulated to release at different rates (faster or slower) throughout the growing season.
-This steady and continuous nutrient release ensures crop safety and ensures nutrients are available when the plant needs it.
+While second-generation products such as Osmocote Pro have an efficient release of nutrients, ICL’s third- and fourth-generation products are even more finely tuned.
+The third-generation Osmocote Exact features patterned release technology, which gives a guaranteed release pattern due to its unique production process and extended quality control process.
+The steady and continuous nutrient release ensures crop safety and ensures nutrients are available exactly when the plant needs it.

-Osmocote Exact Double Coating Technology (DCT) is the fourth generation featuring programmed nutrient release, when ICL can actually specify the release pattern that the grower needs.
-An understanding that, after potting, a young plant’s nutrient demand is initially quite low – but is much higher after establishment, has led to the development of a unique Double Coating Technology (DCT).
+Osmocote Exact with Double Coating Technology (DCT) is the fourth generation, featuring programmed nutrient release, when ICL can actually specify the release pattern that the grower needs.
+Understanding that a young plant’s nutrient demand is initially quite low after potting but much higher after establishment has led to the development of a unique Double Coating Technology (DCT).

-These coatings have a different composition to the original resin coating and they work by postponing the product’s start-up by up to three months (compared to Osmocote’s traditional release start-up of one or two weeks.)
-Osmocote Exact Hi.End features, typically, 25% DCT coated granules where a second coating delays the nutrient release by six weeks (or up to three months depending on the longevity).
-This gives a release pattern which is 25% lower initially but with a higher release later just when the plant’s nutrient demands are highest.
-This is one of ICL’s key products, and Osmocote Exact Hi.End grows the highest quality plants by matching plant nutrient demand and minimising leaching of nutrients.
+These second coatings have a different composition to the original resin coating and they work by postponing the product’s start-up by up to three months (compared with Osmocote’s traditional release start-up of one or two weeks).
+Osmocote Exact Hi.End features, typically, 25 per cent DCT coated granules where a second coating delays nutrient release by six weeks up to three months depending on the longevity.
+This gives a release pattern that is initially lower but with a higher release later just when the plant’s nutrient demands are highest.
+This is one of ICL’s key products, and Osmocote Exact Hi.End grows the highest-quality plants by matching plant nutrient demand and minimising leaching of nutrients.

-Moreover, further Osmocote Exact DCT development sees products such as Osmocote Exact Protect have a second coating added to 100% of the prills, postponing the product’s start-up by up to three months.
-As such product can be applied at potting stage in the winter months, but will not release until the growing season has started, meaning that potential leaching and wastage is limited.
-"So it gets very technical," asserts Wilson.
+Moreover, further Osmocote Exact DCT development sees products such as Osmocote Exact Protect have a second coating added to 100 per cent of the prills, postponing the product’s start-up by up to three months.
+As such, product can be applied at potting stage in the winter months but will hardly release until the growing season has started, meaning that potential leaching and wastage is limited.
+"So it gets very technical," Wilson asserts.

 - This is content produced in partnership with ICL.
 Read the full story of 50 years of Osmocote here.